tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/install-management-agent-oca/install-management-agent-oca.md

   ![image of successful installation instance](images/successful-installation-instance.png)

 4. Click **Java Runtimes** under **Resources**.
-You should see a list of Java Runtimes from Java 8 to Java 18, these Java Runtimes are pre-installed in the compute instance in Task 1.
+You should see a list of Java Runtimes from Java 8 to Java 18, these Java Runtimes are preloaded in the compute instance in Task 1.

   ![image of successful installation](images/successful-installation.png)

 5. Click **Applications** under **Resources**.
 You should now see four applications.
-The first three are examples of DropWizard, SpringBoot and Micronaut, these applications are pre-installed and running in the compute instance in Task 1.
+The first three are examples of DropWizard, SpringBoot and Micronaut, these applications are preloaded and running in the compute instance in Task 1.
 The fourth is the Oracle Java Management Service plugin.

   ![image of applications after successful installation](images/successful-installation-applications.png)